 The cost to heat and cool your home adds up to more than half of your utility bills.
-That’s why it’s imperative to look for a system that provides quality comfort in your Huffman home while still ensuring energy efficient.
+That’s why it’s imperative to look for a system that provides quality comfort in your Huffman home while still ensuring energy efficiency.
 Higher energy efficiency means your system is doing more while using less energy.
 Whether you are thinking about a replacement air conditioner or furnace or thinking to upgrade your existing equipment to be more energy efficient, there are some ratings to look out for that will help you during the procedure.
-So what exactly do those energy efficiency ratings indicate?
+So, what exactly do those energy efficiency ratings indicate?

 SEER (used to measure cooling efficiency)